Skip to main content

 References

 [1] FDA.
 “Loniten (minoxidil) tablet — full prescribing information.”
+Original NDA 018154 (1979).
 U.S. Food & Drug Administration.
+The brand Loniten was discontinued in the US around 2016; no current live deep-link to the prescribing-information PDF, cited by application number.

 [2] Sinclair RD.
 “Female pattern hair loss: a pilot study investigating combination therapy with low-dose oral minoxidil and spironolactone.”
 Int J Dermatol.
 2018;57(1):104-109.